 - Giant African Millipede

 Rainforests are Earth’s oldest living ecosystems, full of diverse animals and plants.
 It is estimated that over half of the world’s plant and animal species can be found in rainforest habitats!
 The animals of these ecosystems are adapted to survive in the complex layers created by about 400 billion rainforest trees, including the emergent, canopy, understory, and forest floor.
 Each layer has unique characteristics based on the different amounts of water, sunlight, and air movement.
 The heavy rainfall of a tropical rainforest ranges from about 80 to 400 inches per year.
 The Amazon is the world’s largest tropical rainforest.
 It is home to around 40,000 plant species, nearly 1,300 bird species, 3,000 types of fish, 427 species of mammals, and 2.5 million different insects.
-Rainforests are critically important to the well-being of our planet, producing 20% of Earth’s oxygen.
+Rainforests are critically important to the well-being of our planet.

 More Ways to Explore